muesal/annotation-competition/docs/gamemodes.md

 We can optionally implement jokers to eliminate certain wrong options or to show more tags.
 This should enhance the gameplay.
 We count the recognition rate per image and calculate the quality of the stored tags.
-This allows us to consider images with a low quality rate as untagged.
+This allows us to consider images with a low quality rate untagged.
 Images can be skipped without any penalty.